Canada Christian College: Proposal for and rejection of university status

+Current campus

+The Whitby campus is reported to comprise approximately 12 acres with roughly 650 feet of lakefront and around 200,000 square feet of built space.
+The campus includes 33 classrooms that can seat up to 1,000 students, an athletic performance centre with an indoor 6v6 soccer field with MLS-grade turf, two basketball courts built to FIBA specifications, and a fitness area with commercial-grade equipment.
+The Canada Event Centre is a 3,500-seat auditorium equipped with production systems and is used for college events, community functions, and worship services.

 Academic programs

 Canada Christian College houses five primary degree-granting departments: Ministry, Sacred Music, Christian Counseling, Business, and Religious Education.
 Across these departments, the college offers 14 Bachelor, Master and Doctoral degrees as well as 3 one-year certificates (Worship Leadership, Bible, or Christian Counseling).

 The College of Registered Psychotherapists of Ontario (CRPO) has repeatedly rejected applicants whose credentials are based on Christian Counselling degrees from Canada Christian College and have in the past questioned academic transcripts issued by the school.
-In 2016, a CRPO panel ruled against recognizing Canada Christian College academic transcripts stating that it “was concerned about the discrepancies that appeared in both the bachelor’s and master’s degrees transcripts from Canada Christian College and stated that transcripts are designed to be sources of accurate and reflective information about a student’s performance and progress in an educational program.
-The numerous discrepancies led the committee to question the credentials presented.”
+In 2016, a CRPO panel ruled against recognizing Canada Christian College academic transcripts stating that it "was concerned about the discrepancies that appeared in both the bachelor's and master's degrees transcripts from Canada Christian College and stated that transcripts are designed to be sources of accurate and reflective information about a student's performance and progress in an educational program.
+The numerous discrepancies led the committee to question the credentials presented."

-In 2018, the Health Professions Appeal and Review Board expressed its “doubts that degrees from Canada Christian College meet the standards and rigour normally expected of degree programs in Canada”.
+In 2018, the Health Professions Appeal and Review Board expressed its "doubts that degrees from Canada Christian College meet the standards and rigour normally expected of degree programs in Canada".

-In response to the Toronto Star opinion article citing these allegations, the college released a statement stating that “Canada Christian College offers a robust and excellent Christian Counselling degree program at the undergraduate and graduate level.
+In response to the Toronto Star opinion article citing these allegations, the college released a statement stating that "Canada Christian College offers a robust and excellent Christian Counselling degree program at the undergraduate and graduate level.
 CCC does not directly teach registered psychotherapy as a program.
-Some graduates do choose to professionally go down that path and many have been accepted and registered by the CRPO, some have been rejected.”
+Some graduates do choose to professionally go down that path and many have been accepted and registered by the CRPO, some have been rejected."